PyCOMPLETE/pypkgexample/README.md

 _hc = ctypes.CDLL(thisfolder.joinpath('hellofcctyp' + suffix))
 ```

-For the C functions to be callable from C, with numpy arrays as arguments, their interface needs to be explicitly defined by:
+For the C functions to be callable from C, their interface needs to be explicitly defined by:
 ```python
 nd_pointer = np.ctypeslib.ndpointer(dtype=np.float64, ndim=1, flags="C")
 _hc.sqrt_array_c.argtypes = (nd_pointer, ctypes.c_int, nd_pointer)
 ```

-The C function can then by called from python:
+The C function can then by called from python as done in the "hello.py" file:
 ```python
 def sqrt_array(vect):
     vect_arr = np.float_(vect)